 5. Chemical weapons

 The first mass use of chemical weapons in combat conditions occurred near the Belgian city of Ypres in April 1915.
-Then the Germans launched clouds of chlorine at the enemy from cylinders previously installed on the front line.
-Then 5,000 died and 15,000 Frenchmen, who were not ready for such a turn, were seriously poisoned.
-Then the armies of all countries indulged in the use of mustard gas, phosgene and bromine, far from always getting the expected result.
+Then the Germans released clouds of chlorine at the enemy from cylinders pre-installed on the front line.
+Then 5 thousand died and 15 thousand French, who were unprepared for such a turn, were seriously poisoned.
+Then the armies of all countries dabbled in the use of mustard gas, phosgene and bromine, not always getting the expected result.

-The Japanese in the next world war repeatedly used chemical weapons in the fighting in China.
-For example, when they bombed the city of Woqu, they dropped a thousand chemical shells on it, and another 2,500 bombs were thrown on Dingxiang.
+The Japanese next world war have repeatedly used chemical weapons in combat operations in China.
+For example, when bombing the city of Woqu, they dropped a thousand chemical shells on it, and another 2,500 aerial bombs were dropped on Dingxiang.
 The Japanese used chemical weapons until the end of the war.
 According to rough estimates, about 50,000 soldiers and civilians died from the use of chemical weapons.

-The next large-scale use of chemical weapons was distinguished by the Americans in Vietnam, who in the 60s sprayed 72 million liters of defoliants over its jungles, with the help of which they sought to destroy the vegetation in the thick of which the Vietnamese guerrillas, who so annoyed the Yankees, hid.
-These mixtures contained dioxin, which had a cumulative effect, as a result, people developed diseases of the blood and internal organs, and genetic mutations occurred.
+The next large-scale use of chemical weapons was distinguished by the Americans in Vietnam, who in the 60s sprayed 72 million liters of defoliants over its jungles, with the help of which they sought to destroy the vegetation in the thick of which the Vietnamese partisans, who so annoyed the Yankees, were hiding.
+These mixtures contained dioxin, which had a cumulative effect, resulting in people developing blood diseases and internal organs, genetic mutations occurred.
 Almost 5 million Vietnamese suffered from American chemical attacks, and the number of victims continued to grow after the end of the war.

-The last time chemical weapons were used in Syria was in 2013, with the conflicting parties blaming each other for this.
-As you can see, the ban on chemical weapons by the Hague and Geneva conventions does not stop the military much.
-Although Russia destroyed 80% of the stocks of chemical weapons it inherited from the USSR.
+The last time chemical weapons were used in Syria was in 2013, and the conflicting parties blamed each other for this.
+As we can see, the ban on chemical weapons by the Hague and Geneva conventions does not stop the military much.
+Although Russia destroyed 80% of the chemical weapons reserves it inherited from the USSR.

 Formula 1 is not just the most expensive and spectacular sport.
-These are the latest technologies, these are the best design and engineering minds, this is any...
+This Newest technologies, these are the best design and engineering minds, this is any...

 6. Laser weapons

-This is more of a hypothetical weapon under development.
-So, in 2010, the Americans reported a successful test of a laser gun off the coast of California - a 32 MW device was able to shoot down 4 drones at a distance of over 3 km.
-If successful, such a weapon will be able to destroy targets hundreds of kilometers apart from space in a matter of seconds.
+This is largely a hypothetical weapon under development.
+Thus, in 2010, the Americans reported a successful test of a laser gun off the coast of California - a 32 MW device was able to shoot down 4 drones at a distance of over 3 km.
+If successful, such a weapon will be able to destroy targets located hundreds of kilometers from each other from space in a matter of seconds.

-By antiquity, biological weapons are ready to compete with cold ones.
+In terms of antiquity, biological weapons rival cold weapons.
 So, one and a half thousand years BC. e.
-The Hittites struck the enemies with a plague.
-Understanding the power of biological weapons, many armies, leaving the fortresses, left infected corpses there.
-The Japanese during World War II, in addition to chemical weapons, did not disdain biological weapons.
+The Hittites struck their enemies with plague.
+Realizing the power of biological weapons, many armies, leaving fortresses, left infected corpses there.
+During World War II, in addition to chemical weapons, the Japanese did not disdain biological weapons.

 The causative agent of anthrax is one of the most dangerous for humans.
 This bacterium lives for a long time in the ground.
-In 2001, letters with white powder began to arrive in the American Parliament, and immediately there was a fuss that these were anthrax spores.
+In 2001, letters containing white powder began to arrive in the American Parliament, and noise immediately began that these were anthrax spores.
 22 people were infected, 5 of whom died.
-Most often, infection can occur through skin lesions, but it is also possible to become infected by swallowing or inhaling bacillus spores.
+Most often, infection can occur through breaks in the skin, but it is also possible to become infected by swallowing or inhaling spores of the bacillus.

-Now both genetic and entomological weapons have been equated with biological weapons.
-The second is associated with the use of insects that suck blood or otherwise attack a person, and the first is able to selectively act on groups of people with a certain genetic feature.
-In modern biological munitions, strains of various pathogens are usually used - in this way, an increase in mortality among people exposed to it can be achieved.
+Now genetic and entomological weapons have been equated to biological weapons.
+The second is associated with the use of blood-sucking or otherwise attacking human insects, and the first is capable of selectively acting on groups of people with a certain genetic characteristic.
+Modern biological munitions usually use strains of different pathogens in order to increase the mortality rate among people exposed to them.
 Preference is given to strains that are not transmitted between people, so that an attack on a specific target does not turn into a large-scale epidemic.

-The German Union for Technical Inspection annually issues reports on the defectiveness of various brands of machines.
-Any brand that enters the technical inspection is checked at least ...
+The German Association of Technical Supervision annually issues reports on defects of different brands of cars.
+Any brand included in the technical inspection is checked at least...

 8. MLRS “Smerch”

-The ancestor of this formidable weapon was the famous Katyusha, which was used with great success against the German army.
-After the atomic bomb, this, according to experts, is the most terrible weapon.
-It takes only 3 minutes to prepare a 12-barreled Smerch for battle, and a volley is fired in 38 seconds.
+The ancestor of this formidable weapon was the famous "Katyusha", which was used with great success against German army.
+After the atomic bomb, this is, according to experts, the most terrible weapon.
+To prepare a 12-barreled Smerch for battle, it takes only 3 minutes, and a salvo is carried out in 38 seconds.
 This system effectively destroys modern tanks and other armored vehicles.
-Rocket projectiles can be launched from a remote control or directly from the cab of a car.
-"Smerch" can be successfully used in extreme heat and in severe cold, at any time of the day.
+Missiles can be launched from a remote control or directly from the car's cabin.
+“Smerch” can be successfully used in extreme heat and severe cold, at any time of the day.

 This weapon is not selective - it destroys armored vehicles and personnel over a large area.
-Russia exports this type of weapons to 13 states, including the United Arab Emirates, Venezuela, India, Peru, and Kuwait.
-The machine with the installation is not too expensive for its efficiency - about 12.5 million dollars.
-But the work of one such installation is capable of stopping the advance of an enemy division.
+Russia exports this type of weapons to 13 countries, including the UAE, Venezuela, India, Peru, and Kuwait.
+The machine with installation is not too expensive for its effectiveness - approximately 12.5 million dollars.
+But the work of one such installation can stop the advance of an enemy division.

 9. Neutron bomb

-American Samuel Cohen invented the neutron bomb as a version of a nuclear weapon with minimal destructive power, but a maximum of radiation that kills all life.
-The shock wave here accounts for only 10-20% of the energy released during the explosion (in an atomic explosion, half of the explosion energy is spent on destruction).
+American Samuel Cohen came up with the neutron bomb as a version of a nuclear weapon with minimal destructive power, but maximum radiation that kills all living things.
+The shock wave here accounts for only 10-20% of the energy released during the explosion (in an atomic explosion, half the explosion energy is spent on destruction).

-After the development of the neutron bomb, the Americans put it into service with their army, but after a while they abandoned this option.
+After developing the neutron bomb, the Americans put it into service with their army, but after some time they abandoned this option.
 The action of the neutron bomb turned out to be ineffective, since the released neutrons are actively absorbed by the atmosphere, and the effect of their action is local.
-Moreover, neutron charges had a minimum power - only 5-6 kilotons.
-But much more useful were neutron charges in missile defense systems.
-A neutron anti-missile that explodes near an enemy aircraft or missile creates a powerful neutron flux that disables all electronics and control of the target.
+Moreover, the neutron charges had minimal power - only 5-6 kilotons.
+But neutron charges were much more useful in missile defense systems.
+A neutron anti-missile exploding near an enemy aircraft or missile creates a powerful flow of neutrons, disabling all electronics and controls of the target.

-Another direction in the development of this idea was neutron guns, which are a generator capable of creating a directed neutron flux (actually an accelerator).
-The more powerful the generator, the more powerful neutron flux it can provide.
-The armies of the United States, Russia and France now have similar weapons.
+Another direction in the development of this idea was neutron guns, which are a generator capable of creating a directed flow of neutrons (actually an accelerator).
+How more powerful generator, the more powerful the neutron flux it can provide.
+Similar weapons currently possessed by the armies of the United States, Russia and France.

 10. Intercontinental ballistic missile RS-20 “Voevoda”

 This is also a Soviet model of strategic weapons.
-NATO representatives nicknamed this missile "Satan" for its exceptional destructive power.
-For the same reason, she got into the ubiquitous Guinness Book of Records.
-This ballistic missile can hit objects at a distance of 11,000 kilometers.
-Its multiple reentry vehicles are capable of bypassing a missile defense system, which makes the RS-20 even scarier.
+NATO officials nicknamed this missile “Satan” for its exceptional destructive power.
+For the same reason, she was included in the ubiquitous Guinness Book of Records.
+This ballistic missile can hit targets at a distance of 11,000 kilometers.
+Its multiple warheads are capable of bypassing missile defense systems, which makes the RS-20 seem even scarier.

 On January 16, 1963, Soviet leader Nikita Khrushchev informed the world community that a new weapon of terrible destructive power had appeared in the USSR - the hydrogen bomb.